crawlee-cloud/.github/profile/README.md

 ### 🚀 What is Crawlee Cloud?

-Crawlee Cloud is a self-hosted platform that lets you run **Apify Actors** on your own infrastructure.
+Crawlee Cloud is a self-hosted platform that lets you run **Crawlee and Apify Actors** on your own infrastructure.
 We provide an open-source implementation of the Apify API, meaning you can point the official [Apify SDK](https://sdk.apify.com) at your own servers and everything just works.

-- **💸 Zero Platform Fees:** You pay only for your infrastructure (AWS, DigitalOcean, Hetzner, or bare metal).
+- **� Your Infrastructure:** Deploy on your own servers, cloud, or anywhere you like.
-- **🔒 Private by Design:** Your data never leaves your VPC.
+- **🔒 Complete Privacy:** Your data stays exactly where you want it.
-- **⚡ Drop-in Compatible:** Works with existing Actors and Scrapers without code changes.
+- **⚡ SDK Compatible:** Works with your existing Actors without code changes.

 ### 🛠️ Core Projects